Beijing Fengtai Stadium

 The Beijing Fengtai Stadium (Chinese: 丰台体育场) is a multi-purpose stadium in Fengtai District, Beijing, China.
 It is currently used mostly for football matches and also sometimes for athletics.
-The stadium was the home ground of Beijing Renhe in 2016-2019.
+The stadium was the home ground of Beijing Renhe between 2016 and 2019.
 The stadium holds 31,043.
-The Fengtai Stadium was not used for football during the 2008 Summer Olympics and also the 2022 Winter Olympics.
-The venue also served as home ground for Beijing Guoan, the third Chinese sports club with 5 million followers on Weibo after Guangzhou Evergrande and Shandong Luneng Taishan, between 2006 and 2008.
+The Fengtai Stadium was not used for football during the 2008 Summer Olympics.
+The venue also served as home ground for Beijing Guoan, the third Chinese sports club with 5 million followers on Weibo after Guangzhou FC and Shandong Taishan, between 2006 and 2008.

-One of those games was against the world famous Spanish side FC Barcelona in August 2007.
+Beijing Guoan played against Spanish side FC Barcelona at the Beijing Fengtai Stadium in August 2007.